ModUDuke/courses-conclusion-and-review/chapter3.md

 ---

-## Rainfall in Sonoma County and eBay sales
+## Rainfall in Sonoma County and Sales on eBay

 ```yaml
 type: PureMultipleChoiceExercise